Security Model

 Network Access

-• Runners can reach the Attic cache server in the attic-cache-dev namespace for binary cache operations.
+• Runners can reach the Attic cache server in the nix-cache namespace for binary cache operations.

 • Runners can reach external registries for pulling container images.